Avery T. “Sandy” Waterman, Jr., Esq.

 Christian and he continued their Spring Break adventure in picturesque Sedona, exploring its stunning rugged terrain by mountain-bikes and by ATVs, recovering with deep-tissue massages, and visiting the fine shops and restaurants of its scenic Oak Creek.

 Pamplona's "running of the bulls" was popularized internationally by Ernest Hemmingway's Lost Generation classics The Sun Also Rises in 1926 and Death in the Afternoon in 1932.
-From Pamplona, the Watermans embark a respite seaside in Barcelona .
+From Pamplona, the Watermans embark a Mediterranean respite.